Parameter and configuration Files

 • 4: an analytic Gaussian with diameter 14 m

-• uniform: The same response in all directions.
+• UniformBeam: The same response in all directions, inherently achromatic and unpolarized.
 No additional parameters.

 There are also some global parameters that apply to all the UVBeams: